jahnvik16/jahnvik16/README.md

 # 👋 Hi there, I'm @jahnvik16!

 ## 👀 I'm interested in...
-Data Science, Machine Learning, and Music Technology
+Data Science, Machine Learning, and API Technology

-## 🌱 I'm currently learning...
-Advanced Spotify API integration and hybrid recommendation systems

 ## 📫 How to reach me...
 http://www.linkedin.com/in/janhvi-kridutta